Takeda logo

 Chronic Myeloid Leukemia (CML)

-Chronic myeloid leukemia (CML) – a rare form of leukemia – is a result of a genetic mutation that takes place in early, immature versions of myeloid cells, which form red blood cells, platelets and most types of white blood cells.
-1
+Chronic myeloid leukemia (CML) – a rare form of leukemia – is a result of a genetic mutation that takes place in early, immature versions of myeloid cells, which form red blood cells, platelets and most types of white blood cells.1

-Subsequently, an abnormal gene called BCR-ABL1 forms, turning the damaged cell into a CML cell.1 CML typically progresses slowly through phases – the disease is most often diagnosed in chronic-phase (CP), but can move into accelerated-phase (AP) and blast-phase (BP) due to a number of factors.
-Approximately 90% of patients are diagnosed in CP-CML, but CML can progress to AP or BP, which are fast-growing and hard to treat.
-2
+Subsequently, an abnormal gene called BCR::ABL1 forms, turning the damaged cell into a CML cell.1 CML typically progresses slowly through phases – the disease is most often diagnosed in chronic-phase (CP), but can move into accelerated-phase (AP) and blast-phase (BP) due to a number of factors.
+Approximately 90% of patients are diagnosed in CP-CML, but CML can progress to AP or BP, which are fast-growing and hard to treat.2

 The Section Title

-1 American Cancer Society.
-What Is Chronic Myeloid Leukemia? https://www.cancer.org/cancer/chronic-myeloid-leukemia/about/what-is-cml.htmlGo to https://www.cancer.org/cancer/chronic-myeloid-leukemia/about/what-is-cml.html.
-Accessed May 1, 2020.
-2 Cancer.net.
-Leukemia – Chronic Myeloid – CML: Phases. https://www.cancer.net/cancer-types/leukemia-chronic-myeloid-cml/phasesGo to https://www.cancer.net/cancer-types/leukemia-chronic-myeloid-cml/phases.
-Accessed January 2021.
+1American Cancer Society.
+What Is Chronic Myeloid Leukemia? https://www.cancer.org/cancer/types/chronic-myeloid-leukemia/about/what-is-cml.html.
+Accessed September 2024.
+2Cancer.net.
+Leukemia – Chronic Myeloid – CML: Phases. https://www.cancer.net/cancer-types/leukemia-chronic-myeloid-cml/phases.
+Accessed September 2024.
 3American Cancer Society.
-Key Statistics for Chronic Myeloid Leukemia. https://www.cancer.org/cancer/chronic-myeloid-leukemia/about/statistics.htmlGo to https://www.cancer.org/cancer/chronic-myeloid-leukemia/about/statistics.html.
-Accessed April 2020.
-Cancer.net.
-Leukemia - Chronic Myeloid - CML: Types of Treatment. https://www.cancer.net/cancer-types/leukemia-chronic-myeloid-cml/types-treatmentGo to https://www.cancer.net/cancer-types/leukemia-chronic-myeloid-cml/types-treatment.
-Accessed January 2021.
-4 SEER Cancer Stat Facts.
+Key Statistics for Chronic Myeloid Leukemia. https://www.cancer.org/cancer/chronic-myeloid-leukemia/about/statistics.html.
+Accessed September 2024 4Cancer.net.
+Leukemia - Chronic Myeloid - CML: Types of Treatment. https://www.cancer.org/cancer/types/chronic-myeloid-leukemia/treating.html.
+Accessed September 2024.
+5SEER Cancer Stat Facts.
 National Cancer Institute.
 Bethesda, MD.
-Available at: https://seer.cancer.gov/statfacts/html/cmyl.htmlGo to https://seer.cancer.gov/statfacts/html/cmyl.html Accessed May 2021.
-5 SEER Cancer Stat Facts.
-National Cancer Institute.
-Bethesda, MD.
-Available at: https://seer.cancer.gov/statfacts/html/cmyl.htmlGo to https://seer.cancer.gov/statfacts/html/cmyl.html Accessed May 2021.
+Available at: https://seer.cancer.gov/statfacts/html/cmyl.html Accessed September 2024.

-Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia (PH+ ALL)
+Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia (Ph+ ALL)

 Acute lymphoblastic leukemia (ALL) is one of the four main types of leukemia; it starts from the early version of white blood cells, called lymphocytes, in the bone marrow.
-The term “acute” means that the leukemia can progress quickly and, if not treated, will likely be fatal within a few months.6-9
+The term “acute” means that the leukemia can progress quickly and, if not treated, will likely be fatal within a few months.6,7

 Explore More